-b) Range of variability and spatial extent
+b.
+Range of variability and spatial extent

-Figure 7 illustrates, using boxplots (also known as box and whisker diagrams), the range of variability between El Niño composites for all ensemble members of each group of models for four regions where El Niño events typically lead to reduced precipitation in DJF: a) northern South America (10°N, 10°S, 75°W, 50°W), b) southern Africa (20°S, 30°S, 10°E, 40°E), c) Indonesia (2.5°S, 7.5°S, 110°E, 120°E), and d) North Australia (10°S, 20°S, 130°E, 150°E).
-The boxplots shown in Fig.7 are constructed using the standardized precipitation anomaly composites.
+Figure 7 illustrates, using box plots (also known as box and whisker diagrams), the range of variability between El Niño composites for all ensemble members of each group of models for four regions where El Niño events typically lead to reduced precipitation in DJF: northern

+South America (10°N-10°S, 75-50°W) (Fig. 7a), southern Africa (20-30°S, 10-40°E) (Fig. 7b), Indonesia (2.5-7.5°S, 110-120°E) (Fig. 7c), and north Australia (10-20°S, 130-150°E) (Fig. 7d).
+The box plots shown in Fig. 7 are constructed using the standardized precipitation anomaly composites.

-The central grey box of the DEMETER seasonal forecast model group incorporates the observed standardized precipitation anomaly composite (horizontal dashed line) for northern South America (panel a), southern Africa (panel b) and North Australia regions (panel d).
+The central gray box of the DEMETER seasonal forecast model group incorporates the observed standardized precipitation anomaly composite (horizontal dashed line) for northern South America (Fig. 7a), southern Africa (Fig. 7b), and north Australia regions (Fig. 7d).
 The mean (black dot) and median (thick horizontal line) values for the DEMETER group over these three regions are also close to the observed standardized precipitation anomaly, indicating good performance in predicting the observed standardized precipitation anomaly.
-Over Indonesia (panel c) the DEMETER group shows a large spread, indicating high prediction uncertainty or large intra-event variability, but the ensemble range of values does contain the observed anomaly.
-The ensemble range of values for nearly all groups of models shows the ability of theses models to cover the observed anomaly during the 20th century.
+Over Indonesia (Fig. 7c) the DEMETER group shows a large spread, indicating high prediction uncertainty or large intraevent variability, but the ensemble range of values does contain the observed anomaly.
+The ensemble range of values for nearly all groups of models shows the ability of theses models to cover the observed anomaly during the twentieth century.
 The only two exceptions are the weak group of models for southern Africa (Fig. 7b) and the moderate group of models for Indonesia (Fig. 7c), where the range of the ensemble does not cover the observed value.
-The comparison of the boxplots for each group of climate change models shows a consistent overlap between the range of values projected for the 20th and 21st centuries.
-In accordance with Fig. 4 this result supports the finding of no discernable change between the 20th and 21st century El Niño projections for northern South America, southern Africa, Indonesia and north Australia.
+The comparison of the box plots for each group of climate change models shows a consistent overlap between the range of values projected for the twentieth and twenty-first centuries.
+In accordance with Fig. 4, this result supports the finding of no discernable change between the twentieth-and twenty-first-century El Niño projections for north-ern South America, southern Africa, Indonesia, and north Australia.